 The programme is divided into distinct units.
 These are intrinsically linked by the nature of the subject material.
 Outlined below is the broad content of the programme.

-- Foundations of Prescribing
+- Foundations of Prescribing.

-- Practice Legislation and Clinical Governance issues
+- Practice Legislation and Clinical Governance issues.

-- Clinical Pharmacology, including the effects of Co-morbidity and polypharmacy
+- Clinical Pharmacology, including the effects of Co-morbidity and polypharmacy.

-- Basic principles of pharmacology; adverse drug reactions; medicines management
+- Basic principles of pharmacology; adverse drug reactions; medicines management.

-- Prescribing and the Wider Healthcare Context
+- Prescribing and the Wider Healthcare Context.

-- Realistic Medicine Appropriate prescribing; drug licensing within the public health context
+- Realistic Medicine Appropriate prescribing; drug licensing within the public health context.

-- Prescribing Partnerships
+- Prescribing Partnerships.

-- Consultation, Assessment and decision-making; psychology of prescribing; compliance and concordance
+- Consultation, Assessment and decision-making; psychology of prescribing; compliance and concordance.

-- Prescribing in Practice
+- Prescribing in Practice.

-- Prescription writing; safety; handling; auditing and monitoring of medicines
+- Prescription writing; safety; handling; auditing and monitoring of medicines.

 Delivery and assessment

 The taught component is delivered using a variety of teaching methods including lectures, discussions, seminars and self-directed group work.
-All material taught during the face to face days is available on Canvas.

-- Assessment of examination/assessment skills in practice
+- Assessment of examination in practice (contained with POE).

 All modules can be linked to specific professional capability/competency frameworks within your practice area.